SAP-archive/pair-distribution-app/README.md

   # deploy the application to CloudFoundry
   $ cf push
   ```
-  * Mac OS or Linxus:
+  * Mac OS or Linux:
   ```
   $ cd <project-root-folder>
   # execute the script
   $ ./deploy.sh
   ```
+* Trigger the pair generation by executing a get request to `http(s)://<application-root>/pairs/trello`.
+This call will generate a pair combination in Trello

 # Configuration

-### Configure Trello access

 ```
 $ cd <project-root-folder>
 $ cp deploy/application.properties.template src/main/resources/application.properties
 $ cp deploy/manifest.yml.template manifest.yml
 ```
 Edit both files and replace all place holders `<...>` inside.

+### Configure Trello Access

 Trello credentials for your account can be generated [here](https://developers.trello.com/get-started/start-building#authenticate).
-You will need also the Id of your trello board.
-Use the sandbox provided by trello available [here](https://developers.trello.com/sandbox) to get it.
+You will need also the Id of your Trello board.
+Use the sandbox provided by Trello available [here](https://developers.trello.com/sandbox) to get it.
 With your API key you can executed samples in the sandbox.
 Execute the `Get Boards` sample to find out the Id of your board.

-### Trello account preparation
+### Trello Account Preparation

 The `pair-rotation-app` accesses information about developers, tracks and companies via Trello-APIs, uses its history and generates the new pairs for the day which is a Trello list.
 * Create a list called `Devs`.
-  * Create a card called `Devs` and add all developers of your team as members to this card.
-Rotation app will use this information for pair generation.
+  * create a card called `Devs` and add all developers of your team as members to this card.
+The application will use this information for pair generation.
-  * If operations pair is required create a card called `DevOps: <company-name>`.
+  * if operations pair is required create a card called `DevOps: <company-name>`.
 This will automatically generate an operations pair for the `<company-name>`.
   * create a card called `New`.
 This card is for all new developer.
 The members of this card will not be considered for the operations pair.
   * create a card `<company-name>` for each company and add all developers of a `<company-name>` as members of their company card.
 * create a list called `Tracks`.
-  * Create a card for each track prioritized from the top to the bottom.
+  * create a card for each track prioritized from the top to the bottom.
-  * For company specific project create a card with title `<company-name>-<project-name>`
+  * for company specific projects create a card with title `<company-name>-<project-name>`

-### Prepare persistence
+### Prepare Persistence

 Create the MongoDB service instance required for the application.
 E.g. with follwoing command:
 ```
 cf cs mongodb <service-plan> pairsdb